-Now that you have your cucumber plants growing, they will so begin to flower and then, wow…..all the sudden you have cukes!!
+Now that you have your cucumber plants growing, they will soon begin to flower and then, wow…..all of a sudden you have lots of cukes!
 And, then more, and more and even more……..remember the 10 minutes that it takes to load your small dehydrator.
 This is a very worthwhile endeavor!!!

 Seasoned Cucumber Crisps

 First of all, gather 3 to 6 cucumbers from your garden, greenhouse, local farmer’s market or grocery.
 Simply wash with water to ensure the cucumbers are free from dirt.

 If you are using cucumbers from the grocers make sure to rinse with a vegetable wash like Earth Friendly Products Fruit and Vegetable Wash to remove any debris.

 Next, slice your cucumbers about 1/8″ to 1/4″ thick and arrange on your drying rack so that the slices are close together but not touching.

 Air circulation is vital as it allows the cucumber crisps to dry thoroughly especially around the edges.

 I like to spray a light coating of either avocado oil or olive oil on my dehydrator trays as this makes it so much easier to remove the dried cucumber chips when they are crispy.

 Now, comes the seasonings part.
 You may season with whatever you wish or you may simply dry your cucumber slices without any additional seasonings.

 Just sprinkle a small amount on each slice.
 Then, repeat with each tray.
 I have an American Harvest Dehydrator very similar to Nesco American Harvest GardenMaster Electric Kitchen Food Dehydrator